waitingforvsync/flow/README.md

 ## Implementation overview

 This is a surprisingly complicated process which can be broken into various steps.
 For the moment, we will consider how to make it work in a static screen; then we can see how to adapt it so it works with scrolling.

+### Definitions

+A **sprite** has the following data associated with it:

+- Index (this is implicit)
+- old x, y, width, height
+- new x, y, width, height
+- sprite data pointer

+The old and new x, y, width, height can be seen as a bounding rectangle.

+The **dirty rectangle** of a sprite is the union of the old and new bounding rectangles.

+### Dirty list

+We maintain a list of sprite indices, sorted by the y position of their dirty rectangle.
+We'll call this the **dirty list**.

+We can exploit the fact that sprites move small distances each frame, by making this list persistent across frames.
+When a sprite changes its y position, we "bubble" its entry in the dirty list backwards or forwards, as appropriate, until it is correctly sorted.

+Now we consider character rows of the screen.

+We are going to update each row of the screen in isolation, from top to bottom, keeping track of the dirty rectangles which overlap that row.
+First we will erase the dirty edges in this row, then we will plot the segment of the sprite in its new position in this row.

+The first row we update comes from the first entry in the dirty list.
+We can skip straight to this row as there's nothing above here.
+We pull this index, and any subsequent indices whose dirty rectangles also start in this character row, into a new list which we'll call the **active list**.

+The active list contains the sprite indices which we have to consider in this row.
+It will persist across multiple rows.

+We also have to remember to remove indices from the active list when the row is no longer in the dirty rectangle.

+### Render list